CSE237-SP24/project-anusha_teni_courtney/README.md

 - Transfers between accounts are not yet implemented, which is a high-priority feature for the next iteration.
 - The withdrawal functionality does not currently handle scenarios where an overdraft might occur.
 - Interest calculations are annual, and more frequent compounding options will be considered for future releases.
+- There are some redundancies within the branches account-types and account-creation that will be merged/handled for the future iterations.

 Is there anything that you implemented but doesn't currently work?
   Teni- Not currently